aeternity/hyperchains-whitepaper/staking.md

 - **Locked Balance (LB)**: The max of staked amounts over the **current staking cycle**, i.e., epochs `N` to `N + C`, where `C` is the number of epochs in the staking cycle (in our case, `C = 3`).
 - **Available Balance (AB)**: The portion of the Total Balance that is not locked in the current staking cycle.
   - **AB = TB - LB**
-- **Staking Schedule (orderdlist ({epoch, amount}))**: A mapping of epochs to the amount of tokens the participant has committed to stake in each of those epochs and onwards if not changed.
+- **Staking Schedule (SC)**: A mapping of epochs to the amount of tokens the participant has committed to stake in each of those epochs and onwards if not changed.
+As an orderd list ({epoch, stake amount, locked amount})

 Automatic Restaking: Unless adjusted, the stake for an epoch automatically continues into future cycles.